 No – The Sales Tax License and Sales Tax Exemption Certificate are commonly thought of as the same thing, but they are actually two separate documents.
 The Sales Tax License allows a business to sell and collect sales tax from taxable products and services in the state, while the Exemption Certificate allows the retailer to make tax-exempt purchases for products they intend to resell.

-Also, in addition to these, your business may need to register for additional items.
+Your business may also need to register for additional items.
 For more information, check out our guide to Colorado business licenses.

 What steps should a business take to accept an exemption certificate?

 When a business is presented with a resale certificate, the seller has the burden of proof to verify that the buyer’s information is correct and to keep these records.
-Failing to verify this information may result in the seller being liable for Colorado sales taxes.
+Failing to verify this information may make the seller liable for Colorado sales taxes.

 To verify whether a Colorado exemption certificate is valid